ykamchi/dev-utils/backend/tools/dev-tool-weather/README.md

 If no API key is provided, the tool will display demo/mock weather data.
 This allows the tool to work immediately for development and testing without requiring API key setup.

+## Dependencies

+This tool requires the following Python packages (in addition to the main application dependencies):

+- `requests>=2.31.0` - For making HTTP requests to the OpenWeatherMap API

+See `requirements.txt` in this directory for the complete list of tool-specific dependencies.

 ## Usage

 The weather tool displays: